cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_kerwin_sophie_final-project_horn.md

     P. Vander, 1685), 168.

 [^25]: Nicolas Lémery, *Modern Curiosities of Art & Nature Extracted Out
-    of the Cabinets of the Most Eminent*

-    *Personages of the French Court*: *together with the choicest secrets in mechanicks, communicated by the most approved artists of France / composed and experimented by the Sieur Lemery, apothecary to the French king ; made English from the original French.* London:
+    of the Cabinets of the Most Eminent Personages of the French Court: together with the choicest secrets in mechanicks, communicated by the most approved artists of France / composed and experimented by the Sieur Lemery, apothecary to the French king ; made English from the original French.* London: